pockethost/pockethost/packages/pockethost.io/src/docs/faq.md

 Every day by us.
 Any time by you, via SFTP.

-## What versions of PocketBase do you support?
+## What versions of PocketBase do you support, and how do I upgrade?

 All of them.
 Any time a new version comes out, our systems pick it up automatically.